bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test, slideshow." />
 </p>

-Come back here, refresh the page.
-Our next button works, our previous button works.
+<p>Come back here, refresh the page.
+Our next button works, our previous
+button works.
 If I go all the way to the end, I can go all the way to the beginning.
 If I&apos;m somewhere in the middle here and I click &quot;Previous&quot; and then click &quot;Previous&quot; again, it will go all the way to the end and there we go.
-I can go next and previous and I can go.
+I can go next and previous and I can go.</p>

-Basically this is a strip of photos that&apos;s moving back and forth inside of this window.
+<p>Basically this is a strip of photos that&apos;s moving back and forth inside
+of this window.
 Here you have a basic image slider that you could style and work with images on your website for any website you want.
 You just want to make sure that your images are all set up to be the same size to begin with and it&apos;ll work.
-You could have as many of them in there as you.
+You could have as many of them in there as you.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 326. summary (195) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">